raineorshine/cint/README.md

 	// Returns true if the given function evaluates to true for all items in the given array.
 Returns true for []. all(arr, f)

-	curry(f, curriedArgs)
+	// Returns a new function that always passes the given curried arguments to the inner function before normal arguments. curry(f, curriedArgs)

+	// Returns a new function that always passes the given curried arguments to the inner function after normal arguments. rcurry(f, curriedArgs)

+	// Returns a new function that calls the given function with a limit on the number of arguments. arritize(f, n)

 	// Returns a new function that automatically curries its arguments if not saturated. currify(f, numArgs)